 1. Opt for glass backsplash

-The combination of grey tiles in this all-white kitchen gives off a basic yet modern kitchen design.
+The combination of grey tiles in this all-white kitchen gives off a basic yet modern interior design.
 A coloured glass is used as backsplash in this wet and dry kitchen as it’s easier to clean and it reflects light, making the space brighter — a great option for kitchens that lack natural lighting.
-Instead of wood and melamine, the homeowner chose a glossy finish for the kitchen cabinet because its reflective surface helps make the space feel bigger.
+Instead of wood and melamine, the homeowner chose a glossy finish for the kitchen cabinet because its reflective surface helps make small kitchen feel bigger.
 Not to mention, it’s also much easier to clean.